maxxbcc165/Movie-Dialogue-Density-Dataset/dr1_ns_readme.txt

 # SHARING/ACCESS INFORMATION

-* Licenses/restrictions placed on the data: CC BY-SA 4.0
+* Licenses/restrictions placed on the data: No
 * Links to publications that cite or use the data: None at this time
 * Links to other publicly accessible locations of the data:
 	* https://github.com/maxxbcc165/Movie-Dialogue-Density-Dataset